Indiana is looking at passing Mandatory Sick Leave

 If passed both HB 1183 and HB 1442 would start on July 1, 2017.
 This would give employers little time to prepare or to adjust budgets and administrative duties to comply with the new law.
 In addition to reviewing employee policies, businesses would need to ensure that managers and employees were trained and notified of the new requirements.
 Employers who currently offer paid leave must review existing leave and make any modifications needed to be in compliance with the new employment laws.

 Additionally, companies will need to have the right technology in place to ensure the proper timekeeping tracking and records retention in place.
 The proposed employment laws assume employer guilt if adequate records are not kept and retained.
 One of the best ways to maintain and ensure compliance with paid sick leave and other employment laws is to have an automated timekeeping system in place.

 What to do if the New Laws Pass

 Businesses who have employees in Indiana will have to comply with the new state-wide laws that assume employer guilt without adequate records.
 It is vital for companies to have the right timekeeping and records retention services in place to protect against Department of Labor violations.
 Additionally, these businesses have to also comply with Federal Overtime Laws, the Family Leave Medical Act and any other national or local laws that are enacted.

 SwipeClock provides a comprehensive array of workforce management and time tracking tools that can help businesses to more easily stay in compliance with local and national laws.
-Records are effortlessly kept for years and accrual is automatically tracked and reported to employees according the state and city laws.
+Records are effortlessly kept for years and accrual is automatically tracked and reported to employees according to the state and city laws.
 Additionally, with geo-timekeeping clocks, businesses can effortlessly track time worked in specific cities to ensure compliance.